Magisk-Modules-Repo/IPControl/README.md

 ## Installation

-* Simply flash the zip via either Magisk Manager or any custom recovery (TWRP is preferred).
-Note that upgrading ACSwitch wipes previous configs, so you'd have to start all over again with updating configurations.
+* Simply flash the zip via either Magisk Manager or any custom recovery, TWRP is preferred.
+Note that upgrading ACSwitch wipes previous configs, so you'll have to start all over again with updating configurations.

 ## Setup